dk14/wolfram-mega/docs/dsl.md

 > Canadian in me says there is a possibility to build a stable silicon-based nicho ecológico somewhere in the solar system - machines would have a chance of being self sustained in there, since competition over solar energy would be minimal in space.
 Software would be self-replicating, time can be underclocked, can expand through signaling.

+> Asians say conciousness is transferrable, given that energy requirements satisfied.
+Ukrainians say - economic payload delivery to space is possible.

+>And we are asking: is it worth transferring YOUR particular individual energy supply in there though, `<username>`?

 ### Applicability of SMT solvers

 SMT solvers can only benefit the interpreter in terms of fast fail in linting.